|

 The Detroit and Shelby Railroad Company was the third of only 5 railroads built from

-It was designed to connect the Campus Martius in Detroit with the settlement of Utica or Leech's Mills in Shelby Township.
-The
+1839.
+It was designed to connect the Campus Martius in Detroit with the settlement of Utica or Leech's Mills in Shelby

-rails of the road were made of poles strapped on to logs and the coaches were to be operated by horsepower.
-Great visions
+Township.
+The rails of the road were made of poles strapped on to logs and the coaches were to be operated by horsepower.

-of success inaugurated the opening of this road , a three story hotel was built and preperations made for the expected growth
+Great visions of success inaugurated the opening of this road.
+A three-story hotel was built and preparations made for the

-this project and the Clinton Kalamazoo Canal would bring to Utica.
+expected growth this project and the Clinton & Kalamazoo Canal would bring to Utica.

 It ceased operation in 1844 and on March 18,1848, the legislature changed the name to the Detroit, Romeo and Port

 Huron Railroad.
-This name change did not revive the railraoad.
+This name change did not revive the railroad.
 It was later extended to Bay City and became the Detroit Bay

 City Railroad.